arvigeus/AZ-204/Topics/Event Grid.md

 ### Cloud Event Schema

-Event Grid manages input and output in the CloudEvents schema.
-CloudEvents handles system (like those from Blob Storage and IoT Hub) and custom events.
-It can also transform these events as needed.
+CloudEvents offers a unified event schema for publishing and consuming cloud-based events (input and output in Event Grid).
+You can use CloudEvents for system events, like Blob Storage events and IoT Hub events, and custom events.
+It also supports bidirectional event transformation during transmission.

 ```ts
 interface CloudEvent {